Oily Skin: A Journey Not to Erase, But to Understand

 - Alcohol-free hydrosols (like rose, lavender)

-- Botanical astringents: witch hazel (non-alcoholic form), cucumber
+- Botanical astringents like witch hazel (non-alcoholic form), cucumber

 Dehydrated oily skin is a paradoxical drought under flood.
 Lack of water = more oil.